Order Orchestration Framework

 | `activation` | Activating a pending subscription |

-**Example:** Pass free trial orders to Salesforce but not Zuora — by defining an override for the `trial` offer type that excludes the Zuora plugin.
+**Example:** Skip the Zuora plugin for `refund` orders, by defining an override for the `refund` order type that excludes the Zuora plugin.

 ### Overrides by Processing Type